freshnode/public/docs/PRODUCT.md

 When developing a product, _usefulness_ is the primary — if not only — concern to focus on.
 If it isn't _useful_, it is not a product.
 You may be able to sell a useless thing to others, but I call that a _scam_ rather than a product.

 A useful way of quantifying usefulness, is the popular _product/market fit_ — or in other words, “How _essential_ is this product for your customer?”.
-If they _can't_ live without your product, you have found perfect product/market fit, and many desirable paths open up for you.
+If they _can't_ live without your product, it _solves essential problems_ for them, and you have found perfect product/market fit.

 Make sure you have a _robust_ and _iterative_ approach to determining product/market fit throughout all stages of the product lifetime. _Robust_ — as in ensuring that testing always happens, and can't be tainted or subdued by other less-critical concerns, such as _brand value_, _budget_ or _scheduling_. _Iterative_ — as in running a constant cycle of __assume__ ➡ __build__ ➡ __test__ ➡ __adjust__.
 You _assume_ something will improve product/market fit, based on former iterations and current knowledge.
 You _build_ based on those assumptions, and quickly _test_ the validity of the assumptions.
 Finally, you can _adjust_ based on your tests, and make new assumptions for the next iteration.
 Useful iterations create useful products.